ablueblaze/my-portfolio-site/src/data/blurbs.md

-Movie list:

-- This project was built from a design file from the Front end Scrimba course.
-  The idea was to allow the user to search for a movie from a title keyword search, and then be given the ability to add or remove movies to a watch list.
-  The big things about this project was working with api's, and development planning.
-I had to decide how I wanted to approach the project without outside help.
-  I ultimately decided to build it as a single page app that would manipulate the DOM when the user wanted to switch between the search and watch "pages."
-  I also went with building the visual elements first.
-Mainly because I wanted to have a more developed space to work with when I started implementing the api search and watch-list functions.
-But also because when I have a prebuilt design file, it allows me to build up momentum early in the project.
-Making the more bugs that crop up easier to handle.

 Etch-a-sketch

 - This was the first solo project I did after I decided to start taking coding seriously as a new career choice.